CSC-3380-Fall-2024/Team-21/README.md

 Follow the steps bellow after cloning the repostiory to run the project
 Note: Will not run correclty On MacOS because of the SQL database --Must use a windows or linux OS
+Note: All of the project code is lcoated within the Master Branch, navagation to that branch is detailed below

 Download Visual Studio if you dont already have it: https://visualstudio.microsoft.com/downloads/